 Convertible air mattress

-This type of mattress comes with firmness settings that can be controlled by remote control while you’re lying on it.
-You don’t have to struggle with slowly adding or letting out the air in the mattress.
+This type of mattress comes with firmness settings that can be controlled by remote control while lying on it.
+You don’t have to struggle slowly adding or letting out the air in the mattress.

 Another alternative to PVC is Thermoplastic polyurethane (TPU).
 Compared to PCV, TPU is more durable, flexible, lighter, odourless, and more eco-friendly; since it’s recyclable.